cyansmiles/php-image-folder-to-xml/README.md

 ###Alternate Version of example.
     <div id="plusgallery" data-type="local" data-image-path="/includes/image-xml.php" folder-url="/images/gallery/folder-name/" folder-path="../images/gallery/folder-name/"></div>

-Note: In both of these cases, I put this PHP file in the root called "/includes/".
+Note: In both of these cases, I put this PHP file in the root called "/includes/" so remember that folder-path is relative to the PHP file and folder-url is the absolute path to the images.